 This blog post had its origin as an address to my home congregation when COVID case loads and government restrictions on civilian social connections were at their peak just a few weeks ago.
 I realize these are sobering times, and as a leader of an academic organization, I know that frivolity is perceived as rather un-scholarly.
 Nevertheless, joy remains the beating heart of the Christian faith, and humour, comedy and laughter are healthy staples of our common humanity.
-Its spring, and fresh air calls.
+It is spring, and fresh air calls.
 So I persist.

 A poorly worded church website reads: “Don’t let worry destroy you – let the church help.”
 Why is it that we make jokes about the church being a stressful and gloomy place?
 Do we have a reputation for being depressed—or angry—rather than a people of a king’s great party?